Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Ole Miss has combined with its opponents to put up more than 67.5 points in three of seven games this season.
+- Ole Miss has combined with its opponents to score more than 67 points in three of seven games this season.

-- The combined points per game average of the two teams, 76.5, is nine points above Saturday's over/under.

-- This contest's over/under is 21.1 points greater than the 46.4 these two squads combine to surrender per game this season.
+- Saturday's over/under is 9.5 points lower than the two team's combined 76.5 points per game average.

+- The 46.4 combined points per game that these two squads have allowed this season are 20.6 fewer than the 67 over/under in this contest.

+- Rebels games this season feature an average total of 74.2 points, a number 7.2 points higher than Saturday's over/under.

 Ole Miss Stats and Trends